These are people who can truly open doors for undiscovered writers.

 Scripts that advance to the Quarter-Final Round (the top 10% of all entries) will be evaluated by professional screenwriters and screenwriting consultants.
 The Judges’ combined scores will determine which scripts advance to the Semi-Final Round.

 Scripts that advance to the Semi-Final Round (the top 25 scripts in each category) will be evaluated by Hollywood literary agents, managers, and development executives.
 The Judges’ combined scores will determine which scripts advance to the Final Round.

 Scripts that advance to the Final Round (the top 10 scripts in each category) will be evaluated by a group of Hollywood producers and production executives.
 The combined scores of all the Judges throughout the competition will determine the Gold, Silver, and Bronze Prize Winners in each category, as well as this year’s Grand Prize Winner.

 Scripts will be evaluated on a ten-point scale.
-The Judges will give each script a score of 1 to 10 in each of the following elements:
+The Judges will assign scores of 1 to 10 for each of these elements:

 The idea behind the story.
 What the movie is about.
 The “hook.”

 Standard spec screenplay or teleplay format (12 pt.
 Courier font, correct margins, etc.), as well as spelling, punctuation, grammar, and usage.

 The framework of the script.
 Effective use of three-act (most common), odyssey, linear, or non-linear story progression.

 The actions, events, conflicts, and turning points that propel the story forward.
 How the story unfolds (points for originality/unpredictability).